jefflessard/meson-video/video-processing.md

 ### VPU (Video Processing Unit)

 The VPU (Video Processing Unit) is responsible for video decoding, encoding, and processing.
-It supports various video codecs and formats, making it essential for video playback and streaming.
+The VPU supports a wide range of video codecs, including H.264, H.265, VP9, AV1, MPEG-2, MPEG-4, VC-1, and RealVideo.
+It also supports YUV formats (YUV420, YUV422, YUV444) and NV12 formats (NV12, NV21).

 #### Registers and Configuration